 These capabilities enable a variety of use cases and create new opportunities for automation.
 For example, users now have the ability to programmatically set Connections and Variables, show import errors, create Pools, and monitor the status of the Metadata Database and Scheduler.

-For more information, you can reference REST API documentation here.
+For more information, refer to Airflow’s REST API documentation.

 In the context of dependency management in Airflow, it’s been common for data engineers to design data pipelines that employ Sensors.
 Sensors are a special kind of Airflow Operator whose purpose is to wait on a particular trigger, such as a file landing at an expected location or an external task completing successfully.
 Although Sensors are idle for most of their execution time, they nonetheless hold a “worker slot” that can cost significant CPU and memory.

 The “Smart Sensor” introduced in Airflow 2.0 is an “early access” (subject to change) foundational feature that:

 - Executes as a single, “long running task”

 - Checks the status of a batch of Sensor tasks